SModelS/smodels.github.io/docs/ListOfAnalyses220rc1WithSuperseded.md

 # List Of Analyses 2.2.0rc1 (including superseded and fastlim results)
-List of analyses and topologies in the SMS results database,comprising 3696 individual maps from 620 distinct signal regions, 112 different SMS topologies, from a total of 132 analyses.
+List of analyses and topologies in the SMS results database, comprising 3699 individual maps from 621 distinct signal regions, 112 different SMS topologies, from a total of 133 analyses.
 The list has been created from the database version `2.2.0rc1.` Results from FastLim are included.
 There is also an  [sms dictionary](SmsDictionary220rc1) and a [validation page](Validation220rc1).
 Link to list of results [without superseded and fastlim results](ListOfAnalyses220rc1).